top of page

 New High Speed Detectors

-We are working to develop and utilize sub-second readout speed pixelated detectors along with Miniature X-ray Optics (MiXO) for future astronomical (SmallSat Explorer for Exospheres of hot Jupiters; SEEJ) and solar observations (SmallSat Solar Activity X-ray Imager; SSAXI).
+We are working to develop and utilize sub-second readout speed pixelated detectors for future astronomical (SmallSat Explorer for Exospheres of hot Jupiters; SEEJ) and solar observations (Scotopic Solar Activity X-ray Imager; SSAXI-SmallSat).
+We launched the latest version on a NASA sounding rocket instrument called the Swift Solar Activity X-ray Imager rocket (SSAXI-Rocket).
 These new detectors will allow improved dynamics on high energy radiation.

 bottom of page